 Is it difficult to learn Cyrillic?
 Learning Cyrillic can be challenging, but it’s definitely doable with some time and effort.

-How many letters in the Cyrillic alphabet?
+How many letters are in the Cyrillic alphabet?
 The Cyrillic alphabet typically consists of 33 letters.

 What languages use the Cyrillic alphabet?
 The Cyrillic script is used for nearly 50 languages, with slight differences between languages.
 Russian is the most widely spoken language using the Cyrillic alphabet.
 Other languages include: